Yaroslav Dashkevych

-Yaroslav Romanovych Dashkevych (Ярослав Романович Дашкевич; 1926–2010) was a Ukrainian historian, archaeographer and Armenologist.
-He wrote over 1,700 scientific and publicist works.
-Dashkevych was a representative of Hrushevsky school of history and a victim of Stalinist terror.
-He was a Doctor of Historical Sciences.
+Yaroslav Ivan Romanovych Dashkevych (Ярослав Романович Дашкевич; 1926–2010) was a Ukrainian historian, archaeographer and Armenologist.
+He wrote over 1,700 scholarly and publicist works.
+He was a representative of Hrushevsky's school of history, a victim of Stalinist terror, and a Doctor of Historical Sciences.

 Biography

-Dashkevych was born in Lviv in a family of war veterans.
-His father Roman Dachkevitch was a lawyer and later a general-khorunzhyi (general-ensign) of the Ukrainian People's Army and his mother Olena Stepaniv was a teacher and later chotar (captain) of the Ukrainian Galician Army.
+Dashkevych was born on 13 December 1926 in Lviv to a family of war veterans.
+His father, Roman Dashkevych, was a lawyer, and later a general-khorunzhyi (general ensign) of the Ukrainian People's Army.
+His mother, Olena Stepaniv, was a teacher, and later chotar (captain) of the Ukrainian Galician Army.
+Both of his grandfathers were priests.
+On his father's side, he descended from the Korybut family, and his maternal grandmother belonged to the house of Gineyt-Kuncewicz.
+Yaroslav received his first name in honour of prince Yaroslav the Wise.

-After graduating the Lviv Academic Gymnasium in 1944, until 1949 Yaroslav Dashkevych studied at several institutes (Lviv Medical University, Lviv University, and Gubkin Russian State University of Oil and Gas).
-During his studying at Lviv University, in 1944–49 he was a librarian and bibliographer at the Stefanyk National Science Library.
+Dashkevych's father left the family and emigrated in 1939 following the Soviet invasion of Poland, and Yaroslav stayed with his mother and maternal grandmother.
+After graduating from Lviv Academic Gymnasium in 1944, Yaroslav Dashkevych studied at several institutes (Lviv Medical University, Lviv University, and Gubkin Russian State University of Oil and Gas) until 1949.
+During his studies at Lviv University, he worked as a librarian and bibliographer at the Stefanyk National Science Library.

-In December 1949 Dashkevych was arrested by the Soviet Ministry of State Security (MGB) agents.
-Same year there was arrested and his mother.
-In 1950 Dashkevych was convicted to 10 years of imprisonment and between 1949 and 1956 served his time in number of transitional jails in Lviv, Kharkiv, Petropavlovsk (today Petropavl in Kazakhstan) and couple of correctional labor camps in Spassk and Karaganda.
+In December 1949, Dashkevych was arrested by agents of the Soviet Ministry of State Security (MGB) on the accusation of possessing anti-Soviet literature and forged documents.
+His mother was also arrested soon thereafter.
+In 1950, Dashkevych was convicted to 10 years of imprisonment and served his time in a number of transitional jails in Lviv, Kharkiv, Petropavlovsk (today Petropavl in Kazakhstan) and in the correctional labor camps of Karabash, Spassk and Karaganda between 1949 and 1956.